 One of the best features of Disney World deluxe resorts are their locations.
 Several deluxe resorts are within walking distance of Epcot, some are walkable to Magic Kingdom, and several are on the monorail line.

-Disney World is very large, about the size of San Francisco, so transportation times can add up.
-Having the ability to walk to a park is one of my favorite things about some Disney World deluxe hotels.
+Disney World is very large, about the size of San Francisco, which means transportation times can add up.
+Having the ability to walk to a park is one of my favorite things about several Disney World deluxe hotels.

 Deluxe Resort Amenities

-The Disney World deluxe resorts usually have nicer on-site dining options, a better pool plus water slide, and little things like individual toiletries.
+The Disney World deluxe resorts usually have nicer on-site dining options, a better pool and water slide, plus little things like additional toiletries.
 None of these individual items is a huge difference, but they add up to a more luxurious experience.

 Disney World deluxe resorts are all beautiful.
 Each resort is unique in design but has incredible attention to detail in the common areas, restaurants, and resort rooms.